Attracting and Retaining Talent

-Growth Through People is the Chamber’s annual campaign aiming to help local firms boost productivity and grow through improved leadership and people management skills.
-This involves 20 free events, workshops and training sessions along with thought leadership blog content such as this.
+Growth Through People is the Chamber's annual campaign aiming to help local firms boost productivity and grow through improved leadership and people management skills.
+In 2023 this involves 4 free webinars and events sharing best practice advice and guidance taking place thrmgf oughout March, and a Growth Through People conference on 10th May.
+In addition, throughout the campaign the Chambers will be publishing podcasts and blog content.

-Thanks to our Official Partner and Sponsors – The West Midlands Combined Authority, Aston University, South and City College Birmingham and Curium Solutions - all events are free to attend.
-Interested readers can find out more here.
+Thanks to our Headline Partners and Sponsors - Aston University, South and City College Birmingham and the West Midlands Combined Authority - all Growth Through People events and webinars are free to attend.
+Interested readers can find out more and register to attend here.